Relative Fontaine-Messing theory over power series rings: Fontaine--Laffaille data and torsion crystalline cohomology

 is exact.
 By the inductive hypothesis, we have

 \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop-alphabar-suj}] By crystalline base change theorem (cf. Example \ref{Ex-BC}), $\bar{\alpha}$ is an isomorphism if and only if $\rF^j (M^{i+1})$ is $t_1$-torsion-free.
+\begin{proof}[P\textbf{roof of Proposition} \ref{prop-alphabar-suj}] By crystalline base change theorem (cf. Example \ref{Ex-BC}), $\bar{\alpha}$ is an isomorphism if and only if $\rF^j (M^{i+1})$ is $t_1$-torsion-free.
 We first treat the case $j = 0$.
-Since $\bar \alpha$ is injective, Lemma \ref{lem-length-s-g} implies that
+Since $\bar \alpha$ is injective, Lemma \ref{lem-length-s-g} implies that On the other hand, by Theorem \ref{Thm-FM} for $X$ base changed to $W(k)$ and $R_g$, we have for $0 \leq i \leq p-2$ that